-Washington RV Park evacuated as wildfire approaches - RV Travel
+Washington state RV park evacuated as wildfire approaches - RV Travel

-In a vivid illustration that fire season is not over yet, a wildfire threatens an RV park in Washington Tuesday afternoon forcing evacuation reports KXLY.
+In a vivid illustration that fire season is not over yet, a wildfire threatens an RV park in Washington state Tuesday afternoon forcing evacuation, reports KXLY.

 Gusty winds and the smoke filled the skies of Cheney as the Mullinix Fire broke out shortly before 4 p.m., burning 35 acres off State Route 904 near the Peaceful Pines RV Park.